0

 March 6, 2026 - October 24, 2026

-The exhibition Reclining Figures brings together a unique selection of sculptures centered around one of the oldest and most recognizable motifs in the history of sculpture: the reclining figure.
+The exhibition Reclining Figures in the South Hall brings together a unique selection of sculptures centered around one of the oldest and most recognizable motifs in the history of sculpture: the reclining figure.
 Since antiquity, this theme has symbolized not only rest and reflection, but also the intrinsic connection between humans and their environment.

 In modern art, the motif of the reclining figure was reinterpreted by Henry Moore, who used it to explore the complex relationship between the human body and the landscape.
 Following in his footsteps, artists such as Charlotte van Pallandt, Mimmo Paladino, and Hans Op de Beeck each offered their own personal take on the theme, experimenting with diverse forms, materials, and techniques.